kurtaking/backstage/docs/features/observability/tutorials/setup-datadog-rum-events.md

 ---
-id: installation
+id: setup-datadog-rum-events
-title: Datadog RUM Installation
+title: Setup Datadog RUM Events
-sidebar_label: Installation
-description: Adding Datadog Real User Monitoring (RUM) to Your App
+description: Tutorial to setup Datadog RUM Events in Backstage
 ---

 Datadog Real User Monitoring (RUM) allows you to visualize and analyze the